VueFileManager/vuefilemanager/README.md

 ### 1. Upload files on your server
 Upload project files to the web root folder of your domain.
 It's mostly located in `html`, `www` or `public_html` folder name.

-### 2. Configure your domain host root folder
+### 2. Configure your Document Root
-Configure your web server's document root to point to the public directory of the files you previously uploaded.
-For example, if you've uploaded the files in `html` folder, your domain root directory should be changed to `html/project_files/public` folder or anything else where domain root is in project `/public` directory.
+Configure your domain document root to the point of the files you previously uploaded directly into `/public` folder.
+So, if you uploaded files into `/public_html` folder, your document root must be set as `/public_html/public`.
+It should [look like this](https://i.ibb.co/SfLdmCQ/Screenshot-2022-04-06-at-08-53-29.png)

+Don't forget to enable Force HTTPS Redirect.

 ### 3. Set write permissions
 Set `755` permission (CHMOD) to these files and folders directory within all children subdirectories: